cloudfour/transition-hidden-element/README.md

 `hideMode` determines when the utility should re-apply the `hidden` attribute.
 It defaults to `transitionend` but has a few options:

 1. `transitionend` — Wait for the `element`'s `transitionend` event to fire.
-This o works if the element has a transition that will be triggered by removing the `visibleClass`.
+This works if the element has a transition that will be triggered by removing the `visibleClass`.
 2. `timeout` — Wait a certain number of milliseconds.
 This is useful when your `element` is not the only element transitioning.
 For example, if removing your `visibleClass` triggers transitions on child elements, then you should use this option.
 When using this option be sure to pass in a number for the `timeoutDuration` parameter.
 3. `immediate` — Don't wait at all.

+Regardless of which setting you choose it will be converted to `immediate` if a user's OS settings signal they prefer reduced motion.
+You should disable other transitions in your CSS as mentioned above.

 ### timeoutDuration `{Number}`